 It will be important to keep the insertion site clean and dry.
 Your doctor will give you specific bathing instructions.

-Notify your doctor to report any of the following:
+Contact your healthcare provider if you have any of the following:

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your healthcare provider may give you other instructions after the test, depending on your situation.

 Before you agree to the test or the procedure make sure you know: